 Chemistry HL or SL

 The Chemistry course is mainly for students who will pursue more advanced chemistry or other sciences such as medicine or engineering at the College/university level.
 The emphasis is on search and discovery and personal experience in scientific method.

 Environmental Systems & Societies SL

 The Environmental Systems & Societies (ESS) course concerns the interactions and interdependence of living and non-living systems, especially the impact of human activities.
 An inter-disciplinary course, ESS draws students’ attention to social and cultural aspects of the human-nature relationship, and includes a section on environmental values.
 In terms of IB subject group, ESS is trans-disciplinary: it can meet the Diploma requirement of Group 3 (Individuals and Societies) and/or Group 4 (Natural Sciences).
-ESS aligns closely with the Environmental Pillar of Red Cross Nordic.

 Physics HL or SL

 This course is for students wishing to follow a career in science or engineering.
 There is a large amount of practical work with an emphasis on the use of computers for measurement and data handling.

 (See the website of Chris Hamper, UWC Red Cross Nordic Physics teacher here.)